The Great Migration Safari - birthing season

 Back in Arusha there is lunch and a shopping opportunity – everything from wooden carvings to stunning Tanzanite jewellery.

 We spend the first and final nights at Lake Duluti Lodge.

 Africa is very much worth a longer stay!
 So why not extend your journey with an endless array of options to suit you.
 Off the coast of Tanzania are the Spice Islands of Zanzibar; gorillas and chimpanzees abound in neighbouring countries and relatively close by are must-see destinations like Victoria Falls & Cape Town.

 Possibly consider starting off with our 9 day Southern Africa Lodge & River Cruise Safari or finishing up with a 13-day South Africa Discovery Cruise with Mozambique

 Speak to us about all the possible additions we could help you with.

 Join Sean as he chats with Gary Strand, from Wildlife Explorer in Tanzania, as they chat about life in East Africa as it opens up post Covid.

-Some footage across a herd of wildebeest and zebra, taken by Sean on his visit to the Serengeti in February 2020.
+Footage across a herd of wildebeest and zebra, taken by Sean on his Great Migration Safari to the Serengeti in February 2020.